Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-geolocation.md

 order: 2
 ---

 1. Add the following dependencies to your application's `app\build.gradle` file.
-This dependency is required for GeoLocation and will be removed as a requirement in a future release.
+This dependency is required for applications that will run on devices with Android OS < 5.x (Lollipop).

     ~~~
     dependencies {